Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Approach

 \subsubsection{Guidelines (Static)}

-We define a set of guidelines to which the agent should adhere. \begin{itemize} \item \emph{Limited budget:} We emphasize that the budget is limited and it is important to be efficient to select the next steps. \item \emph{Type should match:} We inform the agent that the basic principle is to make sure the retrieved \emph{context element} is type-compatible with \emph{unresolved element}. \item \emph{Be careful to stretch:} More context typically leads to higher latency.
+Guidelines the agent should adhere: \begin{itemize}[leftmargin=1em] \item \emph{Limited budget:} We emphasize that the budget is limited and it is important to be efficient to select the next steps. \item \emph{Type should match:} We inform the agent that the basic principle is to make sure the retrieved \emph{context element} is type-compatible with \emph{unresolved element}. \item \emph{Be careful to stretch:} More context typically leads to higher latency.
 Consequently, the agent is instructed to complete its recommendation using the minimal necessary context and to extend the context scope cautiously. \item \emph{Extend scope:} We instruct the agent that in some cases, no suitable substitution candidates may be found within the immediate context.
 In such scenarios, the agent should expand its search scope beyond the current class, as the \emph{context element} is more likely to be a method invocation expression rather than a simple variable. \end{itemize}